-Induction policy

-Working in Partnership with Parents/carers policy

-Students, volunteers and temporary staff policy

-Documentation and information policy
+Induction policy Working in Partnership with Parents/carers policy Students, volunteers and temporary staff policy Documentation and information policy

-Public interest disclosure policy

-Complaints procedure
+11. Complaints procedure

 Whilst the Early Years Nursery aims to achieve the highest standards of care and education for the children attending the nursery, we acknowledge that there may be occasions when a parent/carer wishes to make a formal or informal complaint.